Research

 in photothermally stimulated lung tissues, mechanically damaged mouse

-cornea, Nrf2 mediated chemoresistance in KRASG12D mouse lung tumor, and
+cornea, Nrf2 mediated chemoresistance in KRASG12D mouse lung tumors, and

 patient-derived tumor organoids (ACS Nano 2014 Link; Advanced Materials 2015 Link).
 In addition, we